Effects of intraperitoneal administration of kisspeptin-10 on ischemia-reperfusion injury in a rat testicular torsion and detorsion model

 Abstract

-Testicular ischemia-reperfusion (I/R) injury during testicular torsion is strongly influenced by oxidative stress caused by excessive accumulation of uncaptured reactive oxygen species (ROS).
-Kisspeptin-10, a biologically active fragment of the kisspeptin peptide family, has demonstrated significant antioxidant and anti-apoptotic properties.
-Recent studies indicate that kisspeptin-10 can mitigate oxidative stress by reducing reactive oxygen species levels and enhancing the activity of endogenous antioxidant enzymes such as superoxide dismutase (SOD) and catalase.
-This study examined the effects of kisspeptin-10 on I/R injury in testicular torsion/detorsion (T/D) of male rats.
-Twenty male rats were divided into four groups: the control group and three treatment groups (720° T/D, 720° T/D+ 0.50 µg kg-1 kisspeptin-10, 720° T/D+ 1.00 µg kg-1 kisspeptin-10).
-After inducing 720° clockwise testicular torsion for 2 hr, various factors such as sperm parameters, number, total motility, viability, DNA damage and hypoosmotic test were evaluated.
+Testicular ischemia-reperfusion injury during testicular torsion is strongly influenced by oxidative stress caused by excessive accumulation of uncaptured reactive oxygen species.
+Kisspeptin-10 (Kiss-10), a biologically active fragment of kisspeptin peptide family, has demonstrated significant anti-oxidant and anti-apoptotic properties.
+Recent studies indicate that Kiss-10 can mitigate oxidative stress by reducing reactive oxygen species levels and enhancing the activity of endogenous anti-oxidant enzymes, such as superoxide dismutase and catalase.
+This study examined the effects of Kiss-10on ischemia-reperfusion injury in testicular torsion/detorsion (T/D) of male rats.
+Twenty male rats were divided into four groups, including the control group and three treatment groups (720° T/D, 720° T/D + 0.50 µg kg-1 Kiss-10, and 720° T/D + 1.00 µg kg-1 Kiss-10).
+After inducing 720° clockwise testicular torsion for 2 hr, sperm parameters, such as number, motility, viability, DNA damage, and hypo-osmotic test were evaluated.
 The results showed that 720° T/D can increase sperm DNA damage.
-In addition, it also had negative effects on overall motility and other properties such as viability and plasma membrane functionality.
-The results also showed that administration of kisspeptin-10 to T/D rats can reduce DNA damage.
-These effects could also increase overall motility, viability and plasma membrane functionality compared to the T/D group.
-Based on our results, kisspeptin-10 provides significant protection against acute T/D injury to the testis when administered after spermatic cord torsion in rat.
+Also, it also had negative effects on overall motility and other properties, such as viability and plasma membrane functionality.
+The results also showed that administration of Kiss-10to T/D rats can reduce DNA damage.
+It could also increase overall motility, viability, and plasma membrane functionality compared to the T/D group.
+Based on our results, Kiss-10 provides significant protection against acute T/D injury to the testis when administered after spermatic cord torsion in rat.

 Keywords